Abraham Jonas (politician): Biography

 Jonas was born in Exeter, England to Annie Ezekiel and Benjamin Jonas.
 Abraham's brother, Joseph Jonas, moved to Cincinnati, Ohio, becoming the first Jew to settle west of the Allegheny Mountains.
 Abraham and his brother Edward joined Joseph in Cincinnati in 1819.
 Abraham and his two brothers were original members of Congregation B'nai Israel (Sons of Israel), the first Jewish congregation west of the Allegheny Mountains.
 Abraham also joined the Freemasons in Cincinnati.
 He and Joseph married Lucy and Rachel Seixas; daughters of the first Rabbi born in America – Gershom Mendes Seixas.
 Lucy suddenly died in 1825, and Abraham moved to Williamstown, Kentucky.
 There he married Louisa Block from a pioneering Jewish American family and operated a general store.
 He was elected to the state legislature for four years.
 While in Kentucky, Abraham helped to organize Grant Lodge, U.D., for which he served as its charter Master in 1826.
 In August 1833, he was elected to serve as the Grand Master of the Grand Lodge of Free and Accepted Masons of Kentucky for the typical one-year term.
 During that time he and Louisa had five children.
+He was elected to four single-year terms to represent Grant County in the Kentucky House of Representatives in August 1828, 1829, 1831, and 1833.

 In 1836 he moved to Columbus in Adams County, Illinois, to operate a general store.
 Within two years he moved to Quincy, Illinois opening a carriage business and studying law in Orville Browning's office.
 He helped to organize the Grand Lodge of Free and Accepted Masons of Illinois in 1840.
 He served as Master of Columbus Lodge No. 6 in Columbus, Illinois in 1840 and in 1842; he was also elected to serve as Grand Master in October 1840, in which office he remained until October 1842 (when he was succeeded in office by Meredith Helm).
 During the second year of his term as Grand Master of the Grand Lodge, he established Masonic Lodges under dispensation in Nauvoo, Illinois and in Montrose, Iowa Territory (Nauvoo Lodge, U.D. and Rising Sun Lodge, U.D., respectfully; these were the first of the various "Mormon Lodges" during that time).